-Operating revenue increased from the prior year low as people began returning to public transit as pandemic impacts lessened.
-Passenger fares, while higher, were impacted by statewide free fares from April 1, 2022 through March 31, 2023.
-Revenue from contracts with private institutions to transport their clients and advertising on the transit vehicles also began to return from pandemic driven lows.
+Operating revenue decreased from the prior year due to the statewide suspension of fares for much of the year.
+The fare revenue loss was partially offset by an increase in state and federal assistance.
+Revenue from contracts with private institutions to transport their clients and advertising on the transit vehicles continue to return from pandemic driven lows.

 Federal, state and local assistance increased due to several factors.
 Town contributions were increased to keep pace with the annual increase in state assistance of 3%.
 The District received additional federal assistance for COVID-19 related expenses and the free fare program.
-The District also received additional state assistance for the addition of several positions to be shared with Middletown Transit District.
-Federal and State capital assistance decreased as fewer capital purchases were made in the period.
+The District also received additional state assistance for the addition of several positions to be shared with Middletown Transit District which occurred in mid-FY 2022.
+Federal and State capital assistance increased as several capital purchases were made in the period.